Kaihalulu Beach

 Kaihalulu Beach, Oahu

-Kaihalulu Beach (view panorama) × is located east of the Turtle Bay Resort on Oahu's North Shore.
-The beach doesn't see many visitors mainly because it's not a good beach for water activities such as swimming.
+Kaihalulu Beach is located east of the Turtle Bay Resort on Oahu's North Shore.
+The beach does not see many visitors, mainly because it is not a good beach for water activities such as swimming.
 The nearshore ocean bottom is rocky and a limestone shelf lines much of the bay.
 Some visitors have scratched their names and other symbols into the limestone shelf, which looks interesting – like modern-day petroglyphs (rock carvings).

-Even though the swimming conditions are poor here, Kaihalulu Beach (view panorama) × is a nice beach for a long walk in peaceful surroundings.
+Even though the swimming conditions are poor here, Kaihalulu Beach is a good beach for a long walk in peaceful surroundings.
 The coastline is mainly undeveloped (the beach is backed by a small forest as well as the Palmer golf course).
-To access the beach, park at the Turtle Bay Resort public parking lot and walk towards the right (behind the Beach House by Roy Yamaguchi restaurant).
+To access the beach, park at the Turtle Bay Resort public parking lot and walk toward the right (behind the Beach House by Roy Yamaguchi restaurant).
 You can either walk in the sand or along a path that leads along the entire length of Kaihalulu Beach.

 Near the center of the beach is a small protected wading area called Keiki Pool.
 "Keiki" means child in the Hawaiian language.
 A plaque marks the pool and says: "This natural pool was formed during the 1946 tsunami that pushed up two ocean bedrock formations creating a protected enclosure, making it much calmer than the surrounding waters."